-The Nova KBM Group uses the Standardised Approach to calculate the capital requirements for market risk.
+The Nova KBM uses on individual, sub-consolidated and on highest consolidation reporting level the Standardised Approach to calculate the capital requirements for market risk.
 The required disclosure is provided in Point 5.5.

-The Nova KBM Group does not hold securitisation positions.
+The Nova KBM does not hold securitisation positions on any of consolidated levels.